xyinada/elemental-reactivity-map/README.md

 ## Dependencies

-The following libraries are required to run the project:
+The following libraries are required to run the project.
+For more detailed information, please see the dockerfile.

 - TensorFlow (2.16 or later)
 - NumPy